NotLemon/AniList-Manual/before-you-begin/written-media-information/manga.md

 Example 2:

-> [Sanpakugan-chan wa Tsutaetai.](https://anilist.co/manga/104776/Sanpakuganchan-wa-Tsutaetai/) was first released on Twitter \([here](https://twitter.com/syunsuke1009/status/1004317076788408320)\) before the publisher [GANGANpixiv](https://gangan.pr-pixiv.net/) began serialisation.
+> [Sanpakugan-chan wa Tsutaetai.](https://anilist.co/manga/104776/Sanpakuganchan-wa-Tsutaetai/) was first released on Twitter \([here](https://twitter.com/syunsuke1009/status/1004317076788408320)\) before the publisher [GANGANpixiv](https://gangan.pr-pixiv.net/) began serialization.
 >
 > Like the first example, this also could have been eligible to be entered as doujinshi at first, if meeting the other requirements.
 >
-> Also like the first example, the serialisation is a re-publication of the first chapters with minor adjustment.
+> Also like the first example, the serialization is a re-publication of the first chapters with minor adjustment.